thiswillbeyourgithub/MediaMetadataExtractor/README.md

 ![Python Version](https://img.shields.io/badge/python-3.8+-blue.svg)
 ![License](https://img.shields.io/badge/license-GPLv3-green.svg)

+## Motivation

+This project was created to help my significant other who works in video production and needed a quicker way to access metadata from large collections of dailies, rush footage, and other video files.
+The existing tools were either too slow, didn't provide the right information, or required manual processing of each file.
+MediaMetadataParser was designed to:

+- Quickly scan entire directories of media files
+- Extract all relevant technical metadata in one go
+- Provide an organized, searchable output
+- Handle the specific needs of video production workflows

 MediaMetadataParser is a powerful tool for extracting and organizing metadata from media files.
 It supports various media formats and provides detailed information in both Excel and JSON formats.

 ## Features